sosy-lab/java-smt/doc/Getting-started.md

 </configuration>
 ```

-And finally add it to your jar-plugin:
+And finally configure the classpath for your jar-plugin:

 ```xml
 <manifest>